 What Is Zero VOC Paint?

-Every major paint company now sells VOC free paint, and the price difference usually isn't much more than regular paint, but is the paint worth buying?
+Most home improvement stores sell VOC free paint, which typically costs more than traditional paints, but are these paints worth buying?
 I work with paint year round, so having the ability to work with less toxic products is a must.
 But even if you're a homeowner with a one-time painting project, purchasing less toxic paint is definitely the way to go.
 I'll explain why low and zero VOC paints are important.

-Paint is most harmful when wet, obviously, but even dry paint releases harmful fumes several years after application, with about 50% occurring in the first year.
-If you are painting a room for your children, absolutely paint the walls with this paint.
+Paint is most harmful when wet, obviously, but even dry paint releases harmful fumes several years after application, with about 50 percent occurring in the first year.
+If you are painting a room for your children, absolutely paint the walls with zero VOC paint.
 Regular paint can cause asthma and even brain damage in young children.

-Latex paints are less harmful than alkyd paints, but both include nasty chemical compounds.
-Oil-based paints are probably the worst because these coating dry slower, prolonging exposure to the fumes.
+Latex paints are less harmful than alkyd paints, but both include harmful chemical compounds.
+Oil-based paints are probably the worst because these coatings dry slower, prolonging exposure to the fumes.
 Latex paints contain ethylene glycol, a component of anti-freeze, which can cause liver damage.
 Cheap latex paints usually contain more VOCs and are more toxic.

 Is VOC-Free Paint Really Zero VOC?

-All paints contain volatile organic compounds, but these eco-friendly paints contain the lowest amount typically.
-According to the EPA, zero VOC paint is 5 g/L, or less, and low VOC paint is no greater than 250 g/L.
+All paints contain volatile organic compounds, but these eco-friendly paints typically contain the lowest amount.
+According to the EPA, zero VOC paint is 5 g/L or less, and low VOC paint is no greater than 250 g/L.

-Keep in mind too that while these paints have the lower levels of organic compounds, the tint the paint store uses does not, so when you tint your paint colors at the store, you're increasing these levels.
-Additionally, satin, enamel and semi-gloss paint contain higher levels than flat paint.
+Keep in mind too that while these paints have lower levels of organic compounds, the tint the paint store uses does not, so when you tint your paint colors at the store, you're increasing these levels.
+Additionally, satin, enamel, and semi-gloss paint contain higher levels of VOC than flat paint.

-There are paints that are totally natural and virtually chemical-free, but these products are usually available only through special ordering online.
-Most major home improvement stores don't carry them.
+There are paints that are totally natural and virtually chemical-free, but these products are usually available only through special ordering online because most major home improvement stores don't carry them.
 The prices for these natural paints are generally higher too than traditional paints found in stores.

 Natural paint is formulated using raw ingredients like plant oil, water, bee's wax, clay, milk protein, and natural minerals.
 Bio Shield and Livos are two companies who sell organic paints that are safe and contain natural ingredients.